- Sample Itinerary

 We meet for your trip in Green River, Utah at Holiday River Expeditions headquarters, 7:00 a.m.
 (Mountain Time) the morning your trip begins.
 Our headquarters is located 1/4 mile east of the Green River bridge, across the highway from the Motel 6 and behind the Comfort Inn.
 If you arrive in Green River by shuttle, bus, Amtrak, or plane, call our headquarters (435-564-3273) upon your arrival to make arrangements to have you and your gear transported to our headquarters the morning of the trip.
 If you are driving, your car can be left at our headquarters.

 Beginning of the trip: Upon your arrival at Holiday River Expeditions headquarters (7:00 a.m., Mountain Time), we will issue your bags.
-You can buy any last minute items from our accessory’s store at this time (see check list of what to bring for a list of items you can find at our store).
+You can buy any last minute items from our accessory’s store at this time (see our packing check list for a list of items you can find at our store).
 Before leaving our headquarters, each guest along with a Holiday guide will perform a pre-trip inspection of your bikes.
 If you are providing your own bike, please make sure that it is in good repair, we recommend a complete service by a professional shop prior to the trip.
 Guests with bikes’ that fail our inspection will be asked to rent a Holiday bike for $160.00/person.
 We will then take a two-hour van ride to the embarkation point.

 After the trip: We will meet our van at Mineral Canyon and we will take you back to our headquarters in Green River (2 hour van ride).
 Our expected time of arrival back at our headquarters is 4:00 to 5:00 p.m.